bmuschko/ckad-crash-course/exercises/13-creating-cronjob/instructions.md

 In this exercise, you will create a CronJob and render its executions.

-> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda scenario ["Creating a CronJob"](https://learning.oreilly.com/scenarios/6-10-ckad-jobs/9781098105297/).
+> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda lab ["Creating a CronJob"](https://learning.oreilly.com/labs/6-10-ckad-jobs/9781098105297/).

 ## Creating a Scheduled Container Operation